RoverIsADog/gradetracklite/server/README.md

 ### Response

-The server verifies the JWT token and checks if the semester exists and belongs to the user.
+The server verifies the JWT token and checks if the course exists and belongs to the user.
 Then, it checks if the grade category type does not already exist.
 Then, it creates a new category of the given type, with the given weight and description.
 If the description is omitted, the default description is set to 'No Description.'.
 It then sends a response with the following content:

 - error